WGBH-MLA/AAPB2/app/views/primary_source_sets/war-on-poverty.md

 Efforts to fight the War on Poverty were ultimately hindered by various factors, including blowback from the political right, rising inflation, and the war in Vietnam, which by 1967 had captured an increasing share of public attention and the government budget.
 Nevertheless, the War on Poverty and the broader Great Society marked a significant expansion of the American welfare state whose impact is still felt today (as shown by the persistence of Head Start, Food Stamps, and Medicaid).
 The War on Poverty also set the stage for debates about the role of government in American society in combating economic deprivation: how much should the government intervene, what strategies and programs should be used, and which American citizens should be given control of those programs?

-*Content Advisory: These archival materials may reference content that could be sensitive for some audiences.
-It is recommended that teachers and faculty preview these media sources to determine their appropriateness before sharing with students.*

 ## Teachingtips